Gulivertx/cbatmo/README.md

 Currently the app is only in English.

-### Next development focus
+### Next development focus by priorities
-* Bind Drak sky units, latitude, longitude and language to Netatmo settings
+* Bind Dark sky units, latitude, longitude and language to Netatmo settings
+* Bugs fix...
 * Add French language
-* Bugs fix...
-* Dynimacly reconize available Netatmo modules
+* Dynamically recgonize available Netatmo modules

 ## How to try this APP
 First you will need to have [NodeJS](https://nodejs.org/en/) installed and as an option [yarn](https://yarnpkg.com/en/) but this is not mandatory as NodeJS provide npm package manager.